 This includes both the external and internal perimeter of the CDE and any access points including those from public networks or individual external IP addresses.

-As for PCI DSS compliance itself, it is vital that the scope of penetration test is thorough as failing to identify critical technology and then properly testing it may jeopardise your attempts in securing your sensitive data.
+As for PCI DSS compliance itself, it is vital that the scope of penetration test is thorough as failing to identify critical technology and then properly testing it may jeopardize your attempts in securing your sensitive data.

 This is why the guidelines have properly described, as you can read below, what must be in the scope of a PCI DSS penetration test: